-But there are many policies that won’t change regardless of who holds Congressional power come Wednesday.
+But many policies won’t change regardless of who holds Congressional power come Wednesday.

 For starters, we can count on the continuation of huge deficits.
 The Treasury Department’s most recent estimate is that government borrowing will double in 2018 versus last year.
 The bureaucracy is going to blow through $1.34 trillion more than this year’s record tax revenue.

 That deficit will be the highest since 2010, back when the U.S. economy was mired in deep recession.
 Today, the IRS stands in high cotton.
 Imagine what the deficit would look like if tax receipts were at recessionary levels and/or Congress was launching a major stimulus program.

 The best-case scenario for deficit hawks would be a Republican victory in tomorrow’s election (although an argument could be made that a splitting of power between the two chambers would result in somewhat of a stalemate in Washington, possibly meaning less expansion of governmental programs).

 Unfortunately, the “best case” is not all that good.
 Big government Republicans are already in control of Congress, and even the President’s supporters admit Donald Trump is not conservative when it comes to borrowing and spending.

 The deficit is already exploding in size under “best case” conditions.
 That is why forecasters have been calling for trillion-dollar deficits as far as the eye can see.

 Almost nobody in Washington DC cares about sound money, and that won’t change regardless of who wins tomorrow.

 Democrat and Republican leadership both adore the Fed for enabling them to perpetually spend way beyond their means.
 Candidates instinctively know better than to seriously rock the boat.
 That includes Republicans who are more concerned with reassuring voters they will protect entitlements and key programs like military spending.